ascherry/cherry-portfolio/critiquebydesign.md

 ##### Wireframing

-I kept on wondering why Opera America chose to show only those 3 years, despite having data for 2013 through 2017.
+I kept on wondering why OPERA America chose to show only those 3 years, despite having data for 2013 through 2017.
 That helped in my wireframing approach - I wanted to somehow show the data from across all 5 years.
 I wasn't sure the best way to do that, so I came up with 2 ideas, shown below!

 ![Wireframe1](/Wireframe1part1.JPG)
 ![Wireframe2](/Wireframe1part2.JPG)